 For a more planned experience, Halloween’s spooky atmosphere is the perfect backdrop for hosting a murder mystery dinner.

-You can buy an inexpensive kit (like this one* from Amazon) that comes with everything you need to run the game.
+You can buy an inexpensive kit (like one of these* from Amazon) that comes with everything you need to run the game.

 Then assign the characters ahead of time so people can read over their lines and come up with a costume to match.